knoexus/swansea-M37-data-vis/cw2/data2_2.md

 {(limitations|}

 A minor limitation is that some parts of the head's bone structure are not fully distinguishable.
 Hence, as mentioned before, this visualization is more applicable for examining the spine of the fish.
-At the same time, the main advantage of gaussian points is displaying connectity between voxels.
-Due to this notion, it is really effective when turned sideways, but is not so effective from above (e.g., with respect to making out each vertebrae from a distance).
+At the same time, the main advantage of gaussian points is displaying the connectity between voxels.
+Due to this notion, it is really effective when the fish is turned sideways, but is not so effective from above (e.g., with respect to making out each vertebra from a distance, like in the 1st image).

 {|limitations)}